in Midvale, UT

 How long does a fat transfer to my breasts takes?

-These procedures with Dr. Reuben/Dr. Clayton take about three hours.
+These procedures with Dr. Reuben take about three hours.
 This is because there are two procedures: liposuction and purification of the fat, and then reinjection.

 Will my breasts look natural after fat transfer?

-than is typical with augmentation with implants.
+This procedure allows patients to achieve fuller, lifted, youthful-looking and attractive breasts by combining fat transfer augmentation with a breast lift procedure.
 Implants place much of their volume higher on the breasts, which delivers a somewhat showier, if you will, effect.
 That is exactly what many breast augmentation patients seek, but if you are looking for a more natural-looking result, the fat transfer could be a good option.

 Remember, you cannot augment as much volume as with larger implants.
 But if you want to augment your breasts by one or two cup sizes, fat transfer can do that.